Veil-of-Aether/game-core/README.md

 A free and open-source RPG, powered by passion—not profit.

-We’re building a community-driven adventure inspired by classics like The Legend of Zelda, but without the corporate strings.
+We're building a community-driven adventure inspired by classics like The Legend of Zelda, but without the corporate strings.
 No ads, no shady data collection, no paywalls.
 Just creativity, collaboration, and code.

 ### What makes us different?
 - 100% Free/Libre and Open Source (GPL code, CC-BY-SA assets)